A One Man Board Game Buyer’s Guide (Part I)

 Lost Cities

 One of the biggest advantages physical games have over digital games is that all one needs to become a game designer is a stack of cards, some stickers, a few markers, and maybe a die or two.
 In some cases, just a single deck will do.
 Lost Cities bears the obvious marks of deriving directly from a standard pack of playing cards.
 The game has five “suits”, with cards ranked from 2 to 10 and three face cards, er, I mean, investment cards.
 The gameplay itself uses a classic risk/reward mechanic that encourages multiple, early investments but penalizes players who cannot complete all their goals.
-The discard mechanic is interesting as well as, putting game length squarely under player control.
+The discard mechanic is interesting as well, putting game length squarely under player control.
 My only wish is that designer Reiner Knizia had pushed himself a little harder to simplify the scoring rules as they don’t match the simplicity of the rest of the game.

 Grade: B (BGG: 7.34)